tradingview/rest_integrations_docs/source/Integration_overview.rst

 production data feed shall be used on the broker's side.
 This feed will be connected to the TradingView production environment after successfully passed tests.

-In the future, if new symbols need to be added, it\`s necessary to add a separate URL (or individual account) with an extended set of data.
+In the future, if new symbols need to be added, it\'s necessary to add a separate URL (or individual account) with an extended set of data.
 This feed will be tested on our staging server.
 After successfully passed tests this feed will be connected to the TradingView production.